 If you’re reading this, chances are that you are already pretty familiar with what a steel mandrel pig is.
 But, did you know that there are more reasons to love mandrel pigs than just their bi-directional ability and resilience in a variety of pipeline environments?
 Mandrel pigs are incredibly versatile.
 They can be a cleaning pig, sealing pig or a combination of both.
 How is this possible?
 It’s all about how the pig is dressed.

 Different Dresses for Different Jobs:

 - Cleaning: When dressed for cleaning, mandrels pigs can include a variety of wire brushes, polyurethane blades and magnets.
 These pigs are designed for heavy scraping of accumulated solids or debris, and long runs.
-The “nose” of the pig can be fitted with a Bypass holes in the nose of the pig control the speed or act as jet ports to keep debris suspended in front of the pig.
+The “nose” of the pig can be fitted with a “jet nose” that includes bypass holes to assist in controlling the speed of the pig, as well as keeping chemicals or debris suspended in front of the pig.

 - Sealing: When dressed for sealing, mandrel pigs include various types of cups, discs, and seals.
 These pigs are designed to remove accumulated liquids, separating dissimilar fluids, filling, dewatering, etc.